kuzzleio/documentation/src/sdk-reference/index/delete/delete.js.md

 ## Resolve

-On resolve, returns an object with the index deletion status.
+Resolves to an object containing the index deletion status.

 | Name | Type | Description
 |------|------|-------------